The beautiful Grace Bay in the Turks and Caicos Islands

 Dangers and Safety Concerns

-Many of the north coast beaches on Providenciales suffer from these negligent boat operators who ignore the law and pilot their vessels recklessly, without attention, and significantly above the 15 mph (24 km/h) speed limit.
+Grace Bay Beach is part of the Princess Alexandra National Park, which has a 15 mph (24 km/h) speed limit for power vessels.
+Many of the north coast beaches on Providenciales suffer from these negligent boat operators who flagrantly ignore this rule.
 You must constantly be on the alert for boat traffic in your area in order to avoid injury.

 Grace Bay Beach Accesses